ryuever/cronr/README.md

 // executedAt  Mon May 07 2018 00:33:47 GMT+0800 (CST) 10092
 ```

-According to the running result, As the counter become bigger, the delay will become much bigger.
-For example, if `count === 10`, the delay is only `40ms`, but when the count is `20`, it become `92`.
+According to the running result, As the counter become bigger, the delay will become much longer.

+For example, if `count === 10`, the delay is only `40ms`, but when the count become `20`, the delay is `92`.
 It is due to the nature of Javascript's single thread, `setTimeout` jobs could not running on concurrency. instead, they could be blockded if the `main thread` is busy on other things.

 `webWorkers` provide a method to do a single job in a seperate thread.
 This job will not be affected by main thread's blocking.
 Then it also has a hand-on method `postMessage` to communiate with `main thread`.